Once a man went to another town to work as a magistrate.

 On the way he met a fellow traveler, who told him - "We are going in the same direction, but I am sure this is a shortcut, will you come with me?”

-The man remembered the first admonition that the master taught him and refused to join the traveler.
+The man remembered the first admonition that the master taught him and refused to join the traveller.

-Later, he heard that the traveler was robbed.
+Later, he heard that the traveller was robbed.

 When he reached home, he was surprised to see his wife dancing with a young man in the front yard.